-- ownership guidelines for executive officers which require certain levels of stock ownership; - robust selling restrictions;
+security ownership guidelines for executive officers and directors which require certain levels of stock ownership;

+robust selling restrictions

+Company discourages insiders from using Company securities as collateral for loans or in margin accounts or from engaging in transactions involving publicly-traded options, such as puts and calls, or other derivative securities with respect to the Company's securities;

-- restrictions on hedging and pledging the Company's common stock; - use of objective, performance criteria in our incentive plans, including minimum financial parameters in our annual cash incentive compensation plan; - · advice from independent compensation consultants retained by the Compensation Committee; and - no specific retirement benefit plans designed solely for senior executives or related entitlements such as executive benefits and perquisites, tax gross-ups, etc.
+use of objective performance criteria in our incentive plans, including minimum financial thresholds in our annual cash incentive compensation plan;

+advice from independent compensation consultants retained by the Compensation Committee;

+🖊 no specific retirement benefit plans designed solely for senior executives or related entitlements such as executive benefits and perquisites, tax gross-ups, etc.; and four year vesting period on all time-based equity grants, promoting executive retention

-Compensation awarded to our named executive officers ("NEOs") for 2019 was in line with our pay-for-performance objectives.
-Most NEO pay was "at-risk", meaning that it was contingent upon the achievement of certain financial results as detailed herein.
-The increases in compensation were in line with the growth of the Company, increased responsibilities relating to acquisitions and commensurate compensation packages of executives at peer companies.
+Compensation awarded to our named executive officers ("NEOs") for 2020 was in line with our pay-for-performance objectives.
+Approximately over 85% of the CEO's target total direct compensation (consisting of base salary, target annual incentive opportunity and target long-term equity incentive opportunity), and 75% of target total direct compensation, on average, for each of our other NEOs was "at-risk", meaning that it was contingent upon the achievement of certain financial results as detailed herein or subject to time-based vesting which is dependent on continued service.